adityashrm21/adult-income-prediction/README.md

 ### Deploy the model on Heroku

 The exported model is deployed as a microservice on Heroku using the steps given in [this repository](https://github.com/LDSSA/heroku-model-deploy#sign-up-and-set-up-at-heroku).
+The file [app.py](https://github.com/adityashrm21/adult-income-prediction/blob/master/app.py) is adapted from the same repository.

 ### Steps to get predictions